 integrate technology and business

-Aligning technology to business requirements is based on a few underlying assumptions that are often lacking from projects.
+Aligning technology to business requirements is based on a few underlying assumptions that are often lacking from SAP projects.
 Those assumptions are 1) the business actually knows what their requirements are, 2) the project scope includes those requirements, 3) the right management and internal employees are committed and engaged, and 4) the system integrator you select has consultants with the required experience.

-Often, I see businesses fail to look beyond operational excellence areas of the business, overlooking what or any other ERP application can do for or customer focus.
+Often, I see businesses fail to look beyond operational excellence areas of the business, overlooking what SAP or any other ERP application can do for innovation or customer focus.
 In an article that I read on CIO.com, the author stated that IT is already integrated with business and all of the hype about business to IT alignment is overblown.
 This is not entirely true.
 As I commented:

 Traditional business schools teach two key concepts around business (once you have settled on a product or service) and those are value propositions and competitive pressures.